parallelchain-io/prfcs/PRFCS/prfc-1.md

 fn allowance(owner: PublicAddress, spender: PublicAddress) -> u64
 ```

-Returns the number of tokens currently in the spender's allowance that they can spend on the ‘owner’s’ behalf.
+Returns the amount of tokens currently in the spender's allowance that they can spend on the owner’s behalf.

 ### balance_of
 ```rust
 fn balance_of(address: PublicAddress) -> u64
 ```

-Queries the balance for an owner account 'address'.
+Queries the balance for an owner account `address`.

 ## Required Calls